 Paul Tawiah Quaye: Former IGP Under Atta Mills Reportedly Passes On

 • He was known for restoring public confidence and professional standards in law enforcement

-Former Inspector-General of Police, Paul Tawiah Quaye has reportedly passed on.
+Former Inspector-General of Police, Paul Tawiah Quaye, has reportedly passed on.

-Joy News reported that passed away following a period of illness.
+Joy News reported that he passed away following a period of illness.
 His exact date of death has not been made official.

+Paul Tawiah Quaye: Former IGP Under Atta Mills Reportedly Passes On